SCDES-Hydrology/scutils/README.md

 # scpopulation

-## An R-package containing population projections for the state of South Carolina.
+## An R-package containing generic functions for analysis for the state of South Carolina.

 `scutils` is an open-source R-package published as a repository on GitHub.
-The package stores Generic functions that are useful for a variety of other analyses.
+The package stores generic functions that are useful for a variety of other analyses.
 This website documents the scutils R-package and provides access to the data for the general public without requiring the use of R software.